scala/scala3/docs/docs/reference/contextual/extension-methods.md

 ExtMethod         ::=  {Annotation [nl]} {Modifier} ‘def’ DefDef
 ```
 `extension` is a soft keyword.
 It is recognized as a keyword only if it appears
-at the start of a statement and is followed by `(` and a parameter binding.
+at the start of a statement and is followed by `[` or `(`.
+In all other cases
-In all other cases it is treated as an identifier.
+it is treated as an identifier.